Best auto repair shop funding

 Should I use a broker for auto shop funding?

-Yes — no single lender covers equipment, working capital, and receivables well.
-A broker matches the right product to each need across 50+ lenders and negotiates.
+Yes — no single funder covers equipment, working capital, and receivables well.
+A broker matches the right product to each need across the right funders and negotiates.